 Key Principles from EEH's Transport Strategy Achieving net zero no later than 2050, with ambition to reach this by 2040.
-Improving quality of life and wellbeing through a safe and inclusive transport system which emphasises sustainable and active travel.Supporting the regional economy by connecting people and business to markets and opportunities.
+Improving quality of life and wellbeing through a safe and inclusive transport system which emphasises sustainable and active travel.
+Supporting the regional economy by connecting people and business to markets and opportunities.
 Efficient movement of people and goods through the region and to international gateways.
-Objectives for the study area 1a - Promote and enable the use of sustainable and active travel modes 1b - Use technology to reduce the need to travel and enable more sustainable travel (e-vehicles, shared mobility etc) to reduce carbon impacts of transport 2a - Create a transport network within the corridor that provides comprehensive access to education, health, leisure and retail destinations, is affordable and accessible for all and socially inclusive 2b - Minimise road danger and the impact of transport-related air and noise pollution on local communities 3a - Improve sustainable connectivity to key economic areas (including major town and city centres, Enterprise Zones, Science Parks, Research and Technology Zones) to better connect workforce to high value opportunities and reduce inequality 3b - Ensure new developments have good access to a sustainable transport network and are accessible for all 4a - Enable efficient, safe and sustainable movement of people and goods through the corridor and to key international gateways, ensuring impacts on local communities from freight traffic are minimised 4b - Facilitate sustainable first mile/last mile connectivity for people and goods in both urban and rural areas
+Objectives for the study area 1a - Promote and enable the use of sustainable and active travel modes 1b - Use technology to reduce the need to travel and enable more sustainable travel (e-vehicles, shared mobility etc) to reduce carbon impacts of transport corridor that provides comprehensive access to education, health, leisure and retail destinations, is affordable and accessible for all and socially inclusive 3a - Improve sustainable connectivity to key economic areas (including major town and city centres, Enterprise Zones, Science Parks, Research and Technology Zones) to better connect workforce to high value opportunities and reduce inequality 3b - Ensure new developments have good access to a sustainable transport network and are accessible for all 4a - Enable efficient, safe and sustainable movement of people and goods through the corridor and to key international gateways, ensuring impacts on local communities from freight traffic are minimised 4b - Facilitate sustainable first mile/last mile connectivity for people and goods in both urban and rural areas